-2. Facilities
+Facilities

 - a.
 Investigate elderly housing opportunities through all levels - b.
-Consider and accept further appropriate Council assets for management - c.
-Look for new or partnership opportunities to enhance the facilities available to Westland ratepayers - d.
-Grow the Company's accommodation portfolio
+Look for new or partnership opportunities to enhance the facilities available to Westland ratepayers - c.
+Grow the Company's other accommodation portfolios - d.
+Enhance facilities that are managed by the company to maximise their potential.

-3. Property
+Property

 - a.
 Investigate opportunities for expansion of revenue generation from property - b.
 Investigate opportunities to expand the property portfolio - c.
 Seek opportunities to increase occupations on unformed legal road - d.
 Implement asset management plans for all property assets - e.
 Consider further appropriate council service activities for management - f.
 Expand the non-aviation commercial activities at Hokitika Airport a.
-Identify, evaluate and develop other event opportunities
+Develop outstanding leading events that deliver economic benefit to the Westland community.

-4. Events
+Events

-5. Performance Targets
+Performance Targets